Strength

 Term Insurance – This is simplest form of life insurance.
 With Term Insurance, you purchase coverage for a specific price covering a specified period.
 If you die during that time, your beneficiary receives the value of the policy.
 There is no investment component.

-Whole Life - Similar to Term Insurance, but you purchase the policy to cover your "whole life" not just a set period.
+Whole Life – Similar to Term Insurance, but you purchase the policy to cover your “whole life” not just a set period.
 Premiums remain level throughout the life of the policy, and the company invests at least a portion of your premiums.
 Some firms share investment proceeds with policyholders in the form of a dividend.
-Many companies will offer "a relatively low guaranteed rate of return," but sometimes pay at a rate in excess of the guarantee.

 Universal Life - You decide how much money you want to put into the policy over and above a minimum premium.
 The company chooses the investment vehicle, which is generally restricted to bonds and mortgages.
 The investment and the returns go into a cash-value account, which you can use to pay premiums or allow to accumulate.